mlbench/mlbench-docs/benchmark-tasks.rst

 The two basic metrics for comparison are `Accuracy after Time` and `Time to Accuracy` (where accuracy will be test and/or training accuracy)

+The variable dimensions are:

+- Algorithm
+  - limited number of prescribed standard algorithms, according to strict reference implementations provided
+- Hardware
+  - GPU
+  - CPU(s)
+  - Memory
+- Scalability
+  - Number of workers
+- Network
+  - Impact of bandwidth and latency

 Accuracy after Time
 ###################